Interested in Lisbon?

 We'll send you updates with the latest deals, reviews and articles for Lisbon each week.

-There is an extensive network of buses, trams and funiculars in Lisbon, and they are all worth a ride on, especially the vintage trams, and the funiculars.
+Today there is an extensive network of buses, trams and funiculars in Lisbon, and they are all worth a ride on, especially the vintage trams, and the funiculars.
 They are an attraction in themselves.
-The network is constantly changing and more information can be found on the Carris website.

-There is a very good unofficial map of the four remaining tram routes at http://www.urbanrail.net/eu/pt/lisboa...
+There is a very good unofficial map of the five remaining tram routes at http://www.urbanrail.net/eu/pt/lisboa...

 See the article on Tram 28 in the "Things to Do" attractions section.
 It is a very popular way to see the old district on the hill where Castelo do Sao Jorge is located.